Gorshipiskp/Measurement-Values-System/README.md

 # Measurement-Values-System

-A convenient program for performing arithmetic operations on numbers with units of measurement and exponents.
-It can be useful for engineers who need to efficiently and conveniently work with such numbers.
-Please note that the program is currently in beta testing.
+A convenient library written in Python for performing arithmetic operations with numbers with units of measurement and exponents.
+This can be useful for engineers who need to work efficiently and conveniently with such numbers.

 #### _Information is current as of the 10th commit_

 ---

-## Usage examples:
+# Usage examples:

 ``` python
 a = MathValue(3, 1, W=1)